-Pages 146-155: Use the Getting started section for a warm-up for teaching the fundamentals of the Pen tool that can be sometimes lost when applied directly to a project.
-Practice with the students on these specially designed exercise files to build the foundation before using the Pen tool for actual shape creation.
+Pages 144-154: Use the Exploring the Pen tool section for a warm-up for teaching the fundamentals of the Pen tool, which can get lost when working directly on a project.
+Practice with the students on these specially designed exercise files to build their foundational skills before using the Pen tool for actual shape creation.
 Stress that students, while trying to draw on the templates and match them, should be focusing on understanding how the Pen tool works.
 Precision will come with practice!